cristidraghici/tvmaze-vue/README.md

 We will start by adding Quasar, for its support for Vue 3 and vite, but also for its ease of use.
 We will redesign the existing pages and try to provide some flow to the whole application.

+However, the main focus of this project will not be on the looks, nor on showing as much information as possible.
+As long as the information comes and it's easy to access, then CSS and templating is something rather easy to do.

 #### Debouncing

 Apparently, inputs in quasar have their own debouncing solution for inputs we do not need our custom util anymore: